 - In a medium bowl, whisk together the flour, baking powder, baking soda, salt, and pumpkin pie spice.

-- In a small bowl, mix the oil, vanilla extract, coconut sugar, and pumpkin puree together until blended.
+- In a small bowl, mix the oil, vanilla extract, coconut sugar, pumpkin puree, and flax eggs together until blended.

 - Slowly add the wet mixture to the dry mixture and stir until combined and the mixture becomes a smooth batter.